 Like any other part of Goa, the island still has signs of Portugal colonization but with the brahminical culture combined, it is still a pleasing sight.
 The Salim Ali Bird Sanctuary, Chapel of St. Jerome, and Shree Devki Krishna Temple are a few must-visit attractions on the island.
 This island is what we can call, food for the soul.

 Things to do: Feni tasting, visiting the bird sanctuary, boat riding.

 From popular beaches to secluded marvels, the places to visit in Goa are numerous but touring each one of them isn't a possible reason why we curated a list of 40 must-see destinations!
 All these locations have their own value and contribute in their own unique way to the state's richness and popularity.

-So, if nothing is stopping you from basking in the Goa history and Climate and getting a taste of the real Goan goodness, then get your gang ready, pack your bags, book your tickets, book a hotel in Goa, and last but not least don't forget to take your covid vaccination certificate with you.
+So, if nothing is stopping you from basking in the Goa history and Climate and getting a taste of the real Goan goodness, then get your gang ready, pack your bags, book your tickets, book one of the cheap hotels in Goa below 500, and last but not least don't forget to take your covid vaccination certificate with you.
 If you have any doubts or want additional information regarding the same, then head over to our Covid Vaccination Certificate guide to clarify all your doubts!

 Leave A ReplyYour email address will not be published.
 Required fields are marked *